nuggetswise/coalition/README.md

    streamlit run app.py
    ```
 4. **Workflow:**
-   - Select an incident from the dropdown.
+   - Enter a free-text incident description (see gray examples in the app).
-   - Review and edit the AI-generated underwriting checklist.
+   - Review and select relevant underwriting checklist items.
-   - Answer AI-generated broker questions.
+   - Answer AI-generated Yes/No broker questions.
-   - Review risk mitigation suggestions.
-   - Click “Generate Remediation & Recommendation” for AI-powered remediation, explanation, and recommendation.
+   - Click “Generate Remediation & Recommendation” to get AI-driven risk mitigation, remediation, and recommendations.
-   - Optionally override the AI recommendation as a human underwriter.
-   - Compare AI vs. manual triage time/quality.
-   - See net risk after remediation and a broker summary note.
+   - Review the detailed explanation and broker summary.

+## Example Prompts
+- "A public S3 bucket with sensitive configs was found by our cloud scanner on June 10, 2025."
+- "Multiple admin accounts were found using weak passwords and no MFA on June 12, 2025."
+- "An unpatched Apache server (2.4.29) with critical CVEs was detected by a vulnerability scan."
+- "A phishing email impersonating IT support was reported by several users last week."

 ## Use Cases
 - **Underwriter Triage:** Rapidly assess and document incident risk, remediation, and underwriting actions with AI assistance.